 A heel-toe offset is the height difference between the level of your forefoot and the level of your heel.
 Until the past few years, most running shoes had a 12mm heel-toe offset (meaning the heel was 12mm higher in the footbed than the toes).
 More recently research has come out that a lower offset, or drop, aligns the runner to have better posture and form.
 A lower offset can help stretch and lengthen the achilles and fascia as well, which has been found to help some people with back, knee, and hip issues.
 Today, many shoe companies make shoes with a wide range of offsets from 0mm to 12mm.
 Find one that works with your body!

 There are many factors that go into finding a perfect fit.
 Here are two that we especially find important:

 LENGTH: To fit for running shoes, we measure the length of the ball arch.
 The widest part of the foot (the forefoot, ball arch area) should be in the widest part of the shoe.
 If the fit is correct, you will have about a 3/4” (a thumbnail size) space between the end of the toe and the end of the shoe.
 The space prevents your toes from jabbing into the end of the shoe when you run.
 Goodbye black and blue toe nails!

-WIDTH: We measure not just how long an arch is is but also how wide.
+WIDTH: We measure not just how long an arch is but also how wide.
 There are several different widths in both men’s and women’s shoes.
-If your foot is pushing out the sides of the shoe or is hanging off the outsides of the footbed, YOU NEED A BIGGER SIZE!
+If your foot is pushing out the sides of the shoe or is hanging off the outer edges of the footbed, YOU NEED A BIGGER SIZE!
 A shoe is supposed to fit more like a slipper and less like a rock climbing shoe.

 How many shoes do I need?